Suryamal Misran: Death

 Although Suryamal had no dearth of wealth and resources he spent his days depressed because he had no children, he felt suffocated by the growing hold of British power over India.
 The last days of his life were spent in a crisis.
 He found shelter in music and alcohol, he was immersed in alcohol by night, and alcohol made him diseased, gradually his body became thin and he succumbed to death.
 In this way, he died in Bundi on 11 October 1868(VS 1925 Ashadh Krishna Ekadashi).
 His death was mourned by the people and nobles of Rajasthan and Malwa, many poems were written as a tribute to him.

 Legacy

 Throughout his life, Suryamal Misran married six times.
 His first wedding was attended by Maharao Ram Singh, the King of Bundi himself.

-He was highly respected in scholarly and intellectual circles.
-He was counted among the five gems(panch-ratna) of Bundi.
-His epic creation "Vansh Bhaskar" book also remained incomplete, which was later completed by his adopted son Murari Dan.
+He was counted among the five gems (panch-ratna) of Bundi.
+His epic creation "Vansh Bhaskar" book also remained incomplete, which was later completed by his adopted son Kaviraja Murari Dan.

 Suryamal Misran is often referred to by Indian scholars as the ‘Veda Vyas’ of the recent modern period, in that his Vansha Bhaskar is regarded as an epic on par with Mahabharata.

-Dr. Ramdhari Singh 'Dinkar' says “The glory of Suryamall Ji is that he was a great national poet, the letters he wrote to the kings and royal men at the time of war of 1857, clearly show that his heart was in pain for the country, yearning for independence, and wanted all the kings together to drive the British out of the country.”